zuza571/Biometrics/README.md

 # Biometrics
-Biometric profiles generation based on keystroke and mouse dynamics using ML
+Biometric profiles generation based on keystroke and mouse dynamics